Jennifer Palmer represents clients in complex commercial litigation, including bankruptcy disputes and creditors' rights matters.

-After law school, Jennifer served as a judicial clerk to the honorable Charles P. Sifton of the United States District Court in the Eastern District of New York.
-She is fluent in French and Spanish.
+Jennifer served as a judicial clerk to the Honorable Charles P. Sifton of the U.S. District Court in the Eastern District of New York.
+Before joining Day Pitney, she practiced law for several years in New York and Paris at a major international law firm.
+Jennifer is fluent in French and Spanish.

-Defended major international telecommunications company in action for copyright infringement and misappropriation of trade secrets
+Represented major international telecommunications company as debtor in Chapter 11 proceedings, including resolution of hundreds of unliquidated creditor claims and defense of adversary proceeding involving claims for copyright infringement and misappropriation of trade secrets

 Represented private equity firm in bankruptcy trial involving mezzanine finance litigation scheme and successfully obtained dismissal of improperly filed bankruptcy petition